Research

 Wavefield gradients

 Spatial seismic wavefield gradient data provide complementary information to traditional multicomponent seismic data as they allow for a more complete representation of the wavefield.
 Seismic gradient and rotation data open up new possibilities to process land- and sea-bed seismic data.
-Applications include wavefield separation, near-surface characterization and noise suppression.
+Applications include wavefield separation, near-surface characterisation and noise suppression.
 We are working on instrumental developments, methodological advances and applications to field data.
 Similar techniques have been applied to the analysis of the Apollo 17 lunar seismic profiling experiment (LSPE) data.

 Centre for Immersive Wave Experimentation (CIWE)